 Bluefingers paused.
 “Vessel?” he asked.
 The small, brown-robed man seemed nervous for some reason.

 Siri glanced away, uncertain how to express what she was feeling.
-Finally, she turned back hesitantly.
 “Do you know. . .what I’m supposed to do?”

 “Do, Vessel?” the scribe asked.
 “You mean, in regards to. . . .” he glanced at the bed.